-After indulgence of New Year feast during Japanese New Year celebration, Nanakusa Gayu (七草粥) or seven herb rice porridge is enjoyed on January 7 in Japan allowing our stomachs to recover.
+After all the holiday indulgences, Nanakusa Gayu (七草粥) or Seven Herb Rice Porridge is enjoyed on January 7 of the New Year allowing our stomachs to recover.

-Nanakusa (七草) means seven (= 七 nana) herbs (草 kusa).
-We sometimes say Haru no Nanakusa (春の七草), which means Spring Seven Herbs, because young herbs that are available at this time of the year are more tender in texture as well as more fragrant, perfect for enjoying with simply porridge.
+Nanakusa gayu, literally translates to “seven herbs rice porridge”, is a type of okayu or rice porridge that consists of seven (七 nana) herbs (草 kusa).
+We sometimes say haru no nanakusa (春の七草), which means spring seven herbs, because young herbs that are available during this time of year are more tender and fragrant.

 - Watercress, etc

 You can find these packages of convenient “Haru no Nanakusa Set” (春の七草セット) in grocery stores.
 They are basically a bundle of fresh herbs ready for use in making nanakusa gayu.

 Most of these greens will probably be pretty hard to come by in the US or anywhere outside of Japan, so my recommendation is to use a selection of greens you enjoy that are available near you.

 I waited for years to share this recipe on my blog because these fresh herbs were not available.
 Luckily, my local Japanese grocery store (Nijiya Market) started selling this freeze-dry nanakusa.

 The package includes 2 small servings of freeze-dried herbs.